vishalsinghtanwar/vishalsinghtanwar/README.md

 Hi 👋 My name is Vishal Singh Tanwar
 ====================================

-HTML, C/C++, python Programmer
+Java Programmer | Full Stack Developer | Freelancer
 ----------------

-I'm a coder by passion with more than 1 year of programming experience and currently pursuing bachelor degree with computer science .
-I personally prefer two to work on c/c++ language .
-I also have my hand on python .
-I am currently learning FULLSTACK DEVELOPMENT
+I'm a Coder by passion with more than 5 years of programming experience and currently pursuing Bachelors degree with Computer Science.
+I personally prefer to work on python language.
+I have my hands on PHP, Django, NodeJS and ExpressJS.
+I also have my hands on databases like MySQL and MongoDB.
+I can also create good front-end using HTML, CSS, JS and web-dev frameworks like Bootstrap.
+I particularly adapt with different IDEs.
+Apart from web development I mastered Machine Learning and Deep Learning.
+I also practiced NLP, Computer Vision, Neural network

 * 🌍  I'm based in Indore, India
 * ✉️  You can contact me at [vishaltanwar404@gmail.com](mailto:vishaltanwar404@gmail.com)